KennaSecurity/blog_samples/python/unique_asset_tags/README.md

 1. Run the program: `python blog1_uniq_asset_tags.py`

 ### Options
 You can also run the script with a previous search ID.
-This will first look for asset_<search ID>.jsonl and then asset_<search ID>.gz.
-If neither is found, the script will check for export status.
+This will first look for `asset_<search ID>.jsonl` and then `asset_<search ID>.gz`.
+If neither is found, the script will check the export status.

 `python blog1_uniq_asset_tags.py -h` prints help.